Frequently Asked Questions About FACHEX

 When will my child be notified if they receive FACHEX?

 Most schools notify a student by April 1st.
 It is important to realize, however, that once a certification letter has been sent out any communication regarding the FACHEX award will happen directly between the FACHEX Coordinator at the school(s) to which the child has applied, and the child or child's family.
-Boston College can not aid in this process, as each school makes its own decisions regarding how many FACHEX awards it can offer, and how/when decisions will be communicated.
+Boston College can not aid in this process, as each school sets their policy regarding how/when FACHEX decisions will be communicated.

 Can my child apply for FACHEX as a Transfer student or Upperclassman?